rundeck/docs/docs/manual/projects/node-execution/aws-ecs.md

 The **Amazon ECS Node Executor** provides the ability to send commands to one or multiple containers running on ECS.

 Sending commands to ECS containers makes it easier to collect diagnostic information and quickly troubleshoot errors.
-For example, in development, this allows you to easily interact with various processes in your containers and troubleshoot your applications.
-In production scenarios, this enables you to gain break-glass access to your containers to debug issues.
+In development, this allows users to easily interact with various processes in your containers and troubleshoot applications.
+In production scenarios, this enables break-glass access to containers to debug issues.

 This plugin is designed to work in conjunction with the [ECS-Fargate Node Source](/manual/projects/resource-model-sources/ecs-fargate).